A letter from Trump: the president wrote to the recipients of financial assistance from the government, but not everyone liked the idea

 Senate minority leader Chuck Schumer noted that Trump “unfortunately considers the pandemic just another opportunity to advance his political interests.”

-Schumer said that he plans to file a law that would prohibit the use of any means of taxpayers “for any advertising activity that includes the names, similarities or signatures” of Trump or Vice President Mike Pence.
+Schumer said he plans to file a bill that would prohibit the use of any taxpayer funds “for any promotional activity that includes the names, likenesses or signatures” of Trump or Vice President Mike Pence.

 Olson said adding Trump’s name to checks and then sending letters to him to the recipients of the check could further undermine IRS credibility.
 The agency is still recovering from allegations that it checked taxpayers on Richard Nixon’s list of enemies in the 1970s and carefully studied conservative groups led by Barack Obama.